xinau/go-policy-proxy/README.md

 The proxy can be configured through the following command-line flags

-_--listen-addr_:
+_--listen-addr_ (default :8000):
-    Address to listen for incoming requests.
+    Address to listen for incoming requests to the proxy.

+_--metrics-addr_ (default :4000):
+    Address to expose Prometheus /metrics endpoint on.

 _--policies-file_:
     Path to file containing request policies written in JWCC.